Unboxed-Software/solana-course/content/pda.md

 ### Seeds

 “Seeds” are optional inputs used in the `find_program_address` function to derive a PDA.
 For example, seeds can be any combination of public keys, inputs provided by a user, or hardcoded values.
 A PDA can also be derived using only the program ID and no additional seeds.
-Using seeds to find our PDAs, however, allows us to create an arbitrary number of accounts our program can own.
+Using seeds to find our PDAs, however, allows us to create an arbitrary number of accounts that our program can own.

+While you the developer determine the seeds to pass into the `find_program_address` function, the function itself provides an additional "bump seed."
+The cryptographic function for deriving a PDA results in a key that lies on the ed25519 curve about 50% of the time.
+In order to ensure that the result *is not* on the ed25519 curve and therefore does not have a private key, the `find_program_address` function adds a numeric seed called a bump seed.

-A “bump seed” is an additional seed the `find_program_address` function includes to ensure the PDA lies off the ed25519 Elliptic curve, i.e. to ensure the PDA does not have a corresponding private key.
-The `find_program_address` function tries to find a PDA using the optional seeds provided, the program ID, and the “bump seed” starting from 255.
-If the output is not a valid PDA, then the function decreases the bump by 1 and tries again (255, 254, 253, etc).
+The function starts by using the value `255` as the bump seed, then checks to see if the output is a valid PDA.
+If the result is not a valid PDA, the function decreases the bump seed by 1 and tries again (255, 254, 253, etc.).
 Once a valid PDA is found, the function returns both the PDA and the bump that was used to derive the PDA.

-Under the hood, the `find_program_address` function passes the input `seeds` and `program_id` to the `try_find_program_address` function.
+### Under the hood of `find_program_address`

+Let's take a look at the source code for `find_program_address`.

 ```rust
  pub fn find_program_address(seeds: &[&[u8]], program_id: &Pubkey) -> (Pubkey, u8) {